Blood atonement: Capital punishment in Mormon scripture and ritual

+Temple penalties

-The LDS temple rituals formerly provided an example in which capital punishment is contemplated for violations of historical blood oaths in the Endowment ritual.
+Before 1990, the LDS temple rituals provided an example in which capital punishment is contemplated for violations of blood oaths in the Endowment ritual.
+These were known as penalties.
 The blood oaths in the ceremony were intended to protect the ritual's secrecy.
 In keeping with the idea that grievous crimes must be answered with bloodshed and that blood atonement should be voluntary, participants made an oath that rather than ever revealing the secret gestures of the ceremony, they would rather have "my throat ... be cut from ear to ear, and my tongue torn out by its roots"; "our breasts ... be torn open, our hearts and vitals torn out and given to the birds of the air and the beasts of the field"; "your body ... be cut asunder and all your bowels gush out" showing an entire refusal to accept the promises made in the washing and anointing ordinances.
 The gory wording was removed early in the 20th century and changed to a less explicit reference to "different ways in which life may be taken."
 Vestigial accompanying suggestive gestures were removed by the LDS Church in 1990.

-There are no documented instances of a person who has been killed for violating these oaths of secrecy.
+Reactions

+Writer J. Aaron Sanders stated that the temple penalties were a form of blood atonement.
+Author Peter Levenda linked Smith's introduction of the Masonic blood oaths into the temple endowment as a step towards later threats of blood atonement for other perceived crimes in Utah territory.
+Historian Wallace Stegner wrote "It would be bad history to pretend that there were no holy murders in Utah and ... no mysterious disappearances of apostates".
+Another historian Juanita Brooks stated that violent enforcement of religious oaths was a "literal and terrible reality" advocated by Brigham Young "without compromise".
+One example cited by historians is in March 1857 when an elderly church member of high standing William R. Parrish decided to leave Utah with his family when he "grew cold in the faith", but had his throat slit near his Springville, Utah home.